Why Great Schools Matter

 The New Teachers Project (TNTP)

-- TNTP’s recent report, The Opportunity Myth, looked at what goals students are setting for themselves, what kind of lives they want to lead, and how school is preparing them to live those lives.
-The study found:
+TNTP’s report, The Opportunity Myth, looked at what goals students are setting for themselves, what kind of lives they want to lead, and how school is preparing them to live those lives.

-- However, 40% of college students (including 66 percent of Black college students and 53 percent of Latinx college students) take at least one remedial course, where they spend time and money learning skills they were told they had already mastered in high school.
+- However, 40% of college students (including 66% of Black college students and 53% of Latinx college students) take at least one remedial course, where they spend time and money learning skills they were told they had already mastered in high school.